Regression Testing

 Running Regression Tests

-Before you can run the regression tests, you must make sure the environment variable CUSTOMIZATIONROOT is set.
+Before you can run the regression tests, you must make sure the environment variables CUSTOMIZATIONROOT and ACEROOT are set.

 To run all tests, run the "regression-test" (short form: "r") command of matrix.py with no arguments: